Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

 3. Privacy Settings

-The next area that you need to access is the Privacy Settings and Tools one.
+The next section is the Privacy Settings and Tools one.
 From here you’ll be able to tweak basic privacy settings and make sure that your past and future posts won’t be seen by intruders.

 Who can see my stuff?